garyhooi/SkypeGroup-AttendenceBot/README.md

-# Auto send attendence to Skype Group
+# Skype Group Attendence Bot
 This is an console program which is written in Python 3.
 It can help you to send check-in and check-out message to specific Skype group.

 ## Configuration (send-groupmsg-skype.py)